![]() |

 To help the people of a region that has given us so much enjoyment, the NCCT have donated £5,000 to MSF to support the help they are giving to a great many people suffering from violence, displacement, and hunger.

-If you would like to make a donation to MSF or read more about their work in Mozambique, please visit: https://msf.org.uk/
+If you would like to read more please visit: https://msf.org.uk/